clouise/DnD-R-Probs/DNDProbs.md

 ![](DNDProbs_files/figure-markdown_github-ascii_identifiers/Dice_Distros-1.png)

 Sometimes, you aren't rolling against a single number to determine if you are successful, but many numbers.
-In the case of a rogue sneaking past many guards, the rogue will roll a dice vs every single guards roll. /n We know the probablity of a player rolling a certain numbers, now we need to determine given N number of guards what is the probability of at least one of the guards rolling a certain number.
-Below we will show the probabilities for rolling values given 5, 10 and, 15
+In the case of a rogue sneaking past many guards, the rogue will roll a dice vs every single guards roll.

+We know the probability of a player rolling a certain numbers, now we need to determine given N number of guards what is the probability of at least one of the guards rolling a certain number.
+Below we will show the probabilities for rolling values given 5, 10 and, 15.

 ``` r
 num_guards <- 5